 It’s storytime!
 Time to share a cautionary tale with a (thankfully) happy ending.
 It’s about the importance of HVAC technician CO monitors.
-Similarly, it’s about the effects of improperly installing equipment into a home.
+Similarly, it’s about the effects of improperly installing equipment in a home.
 We cannot stress enough just how important it is to at least carry a portable carbon monoxide detector on your work belt.

 As well all know, exposure to trace amounts of this gas can be fatal.
 Knowing this, CO monitors are an essential piece of equipment for any HVAC technician.
 Specifically, they allow us to quickly and easily identify potentially deadly gas leaks.
 In this episode, we sit down with David Holt from the National Comfort Institute to share a great story.
 Learn how an HVAC technician accidentally saved the lives of an entire family.